haskell/ghcup-hs/docs/guide.md

 ## Continuous integration

 On Windows, GHCup can be installed automatically on a CI runner non-interactively, as below.
-The paramaters to the PowerShell script are specified positionally, after `-ArgumentList`:
+The parameters to the PowerShell script are specified positionally, after `-ArgumentList`:

 ```ps